 Also of interest is that Lexington has more people living here who work in computers and math than 95% of the places in the US.

 And if you like science, one thing you'll find is that Lexington has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Of important note, Lexington is also a town of artists.
 Lexington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lexington’s character.

-Telecommuters are a relatively large percentage of the workforce: 8.72% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.72% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.